Zain-Naqvi-tech/ARM-baremetal-CAN-IDS/README.md

 **Measurement:** How often the IDS alarms on false positives.
 This isolates frames wrongly flagged as attacks.
 False Positive Rate is FP / (FP + TN) where TN is True Negative.
 This number must be zero for the IDS to carry weight.
 This is important, for a wrongly flagged message object can cause devastating failures in the real-world systems and potentially cause unnecessary damages.

 **Method:** Constant-valued traffic would not be able to tell us the reliability of the system.
-The attacks were changed to simulate edge cases and changing values
+The attacks were changed to implement edge cases and changing values

 SPIKE: Value oscillated up and down within the per-signal margin.
 The downward leg is critical -> The subtraction between the values would return a negative number and we need to deal with it.
 Initially, I conducted the subtraction using unsigned integers which would wrap the number around to a very big value and ruin the results.
 However, with the change of making them signed, and adding an ABS pre-processor function to use on the subtraction, I was hopeful it would work.
 Stayed OK in both directions, so our False Positive Rate is 0